jondubois/super-node-starter/README.md

 #### Running For Development

-1. Install dependencies
+a.
+Install dependencies

 ```sh
 npm install
 ```

-2. Provide a `.env` file (copy the template) and provide you own values
+b.
+Provide a `.env` file (copy the template) and provide you own values

 ```sh
 cp .env.example .env